COVID-19 Vaccine Production Calculator

 SARS-Cov 2 production updates

-There are currently eight vaccines in preparation that have already reached the final, III phases of the clinical trials (read more about the production process in the paragraph above).
+There are currently eight vaccines in preparation that have already reached the final, III phases of the clinical trials (read more about the production process in the).

 Three of the companies competing in this race have already announced the efficacy of their vaccines: